Garrison Institute: History

-Later in 2004, the Hudson River Project was launched in an effort to bring social science and the humanities to the table in discussions about environmental issues.
+In 2004, the Hudson River Project was launched to discuss social science and the humanities relating to environmental issues.
 The Hudson River Project became the Initiative on Transformation Ecology (ITE), now Climate, Mind and Behavior (CMB).

-2005 marked the beginning of the Women's Wellness Project, a five-year pilot program conducting contemplative-based trainings for women working to end domestic violence.
-This was the basis of what became the Initiative on Transforming Trauma (ITT), which is now the Institute's Signature Program on Contemplative-Based Resilience (CBR).
+In 2005, the Women's Wellness Project was created, a five-year pilot program conducting contemplative-based training for women working to end domestic violence.
+This was the basis of what became the Initiative on Transforming Trauma (ITT), which is now the institute's Signature Program on Contemplative-Based Resilience (CBR).